bitpay/jsonPaymentProtocol/readme.md

 ### Usage

 We support both callbacks and promises.
 For promises just add Async to the end of the function name.
-Be careful to follow the notes about when to broadcast your payment. **Broadcasting a payment before getting a success notification back from the server in most cases will lead to a failed payment for the sender.** The sender will bear the cost of paying transaction fees yet again to get their money back.
+Be careful to follow the notes about when to broadcast your payment. **For security reasons the payment should always be broadcast to the network before being sent to the merchant.**

 #### Callbacks
 ```js